scottyab/rootbeer/README.md

 Enjoy the latest Magisk and MagiskHide Detection RootBeerFresh!!
 <br/><img src="./Magisk_UDS_Detect_UI.jpg" width="50%">

-RootbeerFresh is an open source project that checks if your Android smartphone device is routed.
+RootbeerFresh is an open source project that checks if your Android smartphone device is rooted.

 This project is based on rootbeer open source.
-There are a number of well-known routing detection technologies in place.
+There are a number of well-known rooting detection technologies in place.
-However, we aim to detect a new routing device with a completely different technique, completely new.
+However, we aim to detect a new rooting device with a completely different technique, completely new.

-So, look at the more extensive Android routing detection project.
+So, look at the more extensive Android rooting detection project.

-Examples of new routing technologies are those that are extremely difficult to detect for rooted states like Magisk.
+Examples of new rooting technologies are those that are extremely difficult to detect for rooted states like Magisk.
-Detecting these new routing technologies is RootbeerFresh's ultimate goal.
+Detecting these new rooting technologies is RootbeerFresh's ultimate goal.

 *[Google Play app]*